ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

 ### Some features of workflows

-If you run `snakemake -p` again, it won't do anything.
+If you run `snakemake -p -j 1` again, it won't do anything.
 That's because all of the input files for the first rule already exist!

 However, if you remove a file and run snakemake:

 ```
 rm ERR458493_fastqc.html
-snakemake -p
+snakemake -p -j 1
 ```
 then snakemake will run fastqc again, because now you don't have one of the files you're asking it to make!